There’s lots to explore!

 Cracking the Codes: The System of Racial Inequity from World Trust

 How to Make this Moment the Turning Point for Real Change by Barack Obama

 Don’t Talk about Implicit Bias Without Talking about Structural Racism by Kathleen Osta and Hugh Vasquez, National Equity Project

 The Brown Bookshelf

 Explore Pequot Library, an architectural treasure listed on the National Register of Historic Places, through our virtual building and history tour.

-After taking a virtual tour, dig a little deeper with these activities for grades K-6.
+After taking a virtual tour, dig a little deeper with these activities.